Best travel cots 2023 - tried and tested by parents

 How to choose the best travel cot

 When picking the best travel cot for your needs, consider where and how frequently you're likely to use it.
 If you frequently travel with your baby, the weight and portability of the travel cot are the main priorities.
-But if you just need it for occasional overnight use, then a comfortable mattress and sturdy construction are more important than its dimensions.
+But if you just need it for occasional overnight use, then a comfortable mattress and sturdy construction are more important than the travel cot's dimensions.
 Alternatively, if you'll be using a travel cot for a newborn, it's well worth choosing one with a newborn insert and an integrated changing station to help make nights away from home a little easier.

 Here's what to consider when choosing a travel cot: